Chainsaw Won’t Start – Now What?

 Disclosure: This post may contain affiliate links to products.
 Cottage Tips may receive a commission for purchases made through these links.

 Why won’t the chainsaw start?

 This is a question many cottagers ask themselves every year.
-It might be the first time we try to fire up the gear or it could simply happen in the middle of the season after the chainsaw has been running perfectly for weeks.
+It might be the first time we try to fire up the chainsaw in the spring or it could simply stop working in the middle of the season after the chainsaw has been running perfectly for weeks.